al0vya/gpu-mwdg2/README.md

 solver      mw
 wall_height 0.5
 ```

+In addition to this `.par` file, four other files are needed:

+- `conical-island.start`: [raster file](https://support.geocue.com/ascii-raster-files-asc/) describing the initial depth
+- `conical-island.start.Qx`: raster file describing the initial discharge in the x-direction
+- `conical-island.dem`: DEM file describing the topography
+- `conical-island.stage`: text file containing the coordinates of stages where hydrographs are recorded

 Click into the search bar at the top of the File Explorer, type in `cmd` and press enter to open a command line.
 In the command line, type in `..\gpu-mwdg2.exe <FILENAME>.par` and press enter to run the model. where <FILENAME> is the name of a `.par` file.